 Have a suggestion or spot any errors?
 I’ll be happy to hear them via the comments below.

 By Andrew Spanner BVSc(Hons) MVetStud, a vet in Adelaide, Australia.
-These blogs are from a series regularly posted on Facebook, Tumblr, Twitter, Google+ and Pinterest.
+These blogs are from a series regularly posted on Facebook and Twitter.